-The bean and cheese mixture can be added to a hot thermos so kids can prepare fresh quesadillas in less than a minute.
+The mix of ham and cheese can be added to a hot thermos so kids can prepare fresh quesadillas in less than a minute.

 Kids of all ages love this recipe.
 Only a few ingredients are needed.

-From tots to teens, tiny meatballs prepared with Rice Krispies and a bite-sized piece of cheese will be a big hit.
+From tots to teens, meatballs prepared with ooey-gooey cheese will be a big hit.

 Mac 'n cheese is no stranger to a kids' menu.
 This recipe makes enough to freeze for future lunches.

-The classic campfire dish can be served at the kitchen table or, for school, put a hot pack in an insulated lunch box so it will stay warm.
+The hearty dish can be served at the kitchen table or, for school, put a hot pack in an insulated lunch box so it will stay warm.